We tend to think of the blog as a medium for wordsmiths. But nothing lights…

 Fellow Australians the Benders also have their own family travel blog, Travel With Bender.
-In their case, dad Josh was already a committed wanderer and blogger long before he decided to pack his family along to experience his previous nomadic lifestyle.
+In their case, dad Josh was already an experienced traveler long before having kids.
+In 2012, he decided to pack his family along to experience the nomadic lifestyle.

 “I started blogging after embarking on an open-ended nomadic journey around the world,” said Josh.
 “Friends and family were curious about what was going on and wanted to check I was still alive.
 So it seemed more sensible to write in one spot and keep multiple people up to date.”

 For Corinne McDermott, the inspiration to start her blog Have Baby Will Travel was struggling to find advice on how to cope with taking a young baby along for the ride.
 “When my husband and I were planning our first family vacation with our then-infant daughter, I turned to the internet looking for tips and advice about traveling with a baby,” she said.